vypivshiy/scrape-schema/README.md

 This library is designed to write structured, readable, reusable parsers for html, raw text and is inspired by dataclasses

+> !!!
+Scrape-schema is currently in Pre-Alpha.
+Please expect breaking changes.

 # Motivation
 Simplifying parsers support, where it is difficult to use or the complete absence of the **API interfaces** and decrease lines of code